omranisecurity/CorsOne/README.md

   -u, --url                  URL to find Vulnerability

 Config:
-  -ch, --custom-headers      custom header to include in all http request in header:value format -p,  --proxy               specify a proxy to use during the scan
+  -ch, --custom-headers      custom header to include in all http request in header:value format. -ch "header1: value1\nheader2: value2"
+  -p,  --proxy               specify a proxy to use during the scan. -p "http://ip:port/"

 OUTPUT:
   -o, --output string        file to write output to